Ten incredibly beautiful North Georgia waterfalls you can easily schedule into your road trip or vacation.

 Lake Trahlyta Falls

 If you head south on Hwy.
 19/129 from Blairsville to Helton Falls, you will pass a lovely waterfall and perhaps not even notice it.
 Lake Trahlyta Falls (as I call it) is located within Vogel State Park, and there is a great hiking trail and overlook for viewing the waterfall, if you want to pay the $5.00 parking fee, that is.
-However, if you are a cheapskate like me, there is also a (not official) pullover area that gives a great view of both Lake Trahlyta and the falls from the highway.
+However, if you are a cheapskate like me, there is also a (not official) roadside pullover area that gives a great view of both Lake Trahlyta and the falls from the highway.

 Dukes Creek Falls

 I guess you could say the hike to Dukes Creek Falls is my favorite.
-Although the four mile roundtrip walk is longer than hikes to most of the other North Georgia waterfalls, the trail here is wide and follows a series of low-incline switchbacks that make it a relaxing experience hiking there and back.
-Wooden observation decks abound, and these are great falls to make you enjoy being in the moment.
+Although the 4-mile roundtrip walk is longer than hikes to most of the other North Georgia waterfalls, the trail here is wide and follows a series of low-incline switchbacks that make it a relaxing experience hiking there and back.
+Observation decks are optimally positioned along the trail, and simply put, these are great falls to make you enjoy being in the moment.

 As pictured above, the upper falls has multiple levels.
 On one visit to the falls, a friend (who will remain nameless) and I decided to climb unauthorized side trails and check out the upper levels.
-While we were playing under the water at one level I suddenly noticed my friend was sliding on his belly toward the drop-off.
-The moment seemed to go into slow-motion and there was nothing I could do to reach him before he went over the edge.
+While we were playing under the water at one level, I suddenly noticed my friend sliding on his belly toward the drop-off.
+The moment seemed to go into slow-motion, and there was nothing I could do to reach him before he went over the edge.
 Then abruptly, without apparent cause, his slide slowed and stopped, and he was able to crawl to safety on the side.
 There is a reason they tell you not to foolishly put yourself in harm’s way.
-I thought I had learned my lesson, yet I found myself doing it again at Fall Branch Falls just the other day.
+I thought I had learned my lesson, yet I later found myself taking a chance once again at another waterfall.